distributed-control-systems/SUGAR/README.md

 	 ( Inf )*e0

 There are other cases where this situation may reproduce.
-Specially on algebras or multivectors with negative basis.
+Specially on algebras or multi vectors with negative basis.

-## Powers of multivectors to multivectors
+## Powers of multi-vectors to multi-vectors

 Look into next section

-## Functions of multivectors
+## Functions of multi-vectors
-Sugar allows you to compute (the **slow** part of sugar) a function of a multivector.
-The way to do it is to use the method "apply()" which gets as agrument a lambda function.
-For instance, using the well-known algebra CL([0,1,0]) for the complex numbers, lets copmpute the exponential of a function:
+Sugar allows you to compute (the **slow** part of sugar) a function of a multi-vector.
+The way to do it is to use the method "apply()" which gets as argument a lambda function.
+For instance, using the well-known algebra CL([0,1,0]) for the complex numbers, lets compute the exponential of a function:

 	>> syms a b x y real
 	>> basis([0,1,0])
-	Declaring e0 as syntatic sugar, e0=1
+	Declaring e0 as syntactic sugar, e0=1
 	Declaring e1 such that e1·e1=-1
 	>> y=e1*b